vmsmith/CookBook/meat_roast_beef.md

 #### Directions

 1. Truss the meat, salt and pepper
-2. Put in the oven *on a rack* until internal temperature is 125F
+2. Put in the oven *on a rack* until internal temperature is 125F (about 25 - 30 min)
 3. Let rest of 10 - 15 minutes